Streetfighter (motorcycle): History

-The quintessential streetfighter as we know it however is arguably grown from the 1990s explosion in sportbike popularity.
-Due to the relative fragility of the encompassing plastic body work, and the high cost to replacement should a rider crash their bike, the owners (typically younger with limited resources) would remove the damaged fairings and fit some relatively inexpensive dirt bike signals and be on their way.
-Alternately crashed bikes which were otherwise completely serviceable would often be written off by insurance companies, resulting in an explosion in cheap high performance bikes on the market needing only superficial repairs to be street legal once again.
-Naturally it didn't take long for manufacturers to see that there was actually a market for this growing aesthetic in the era of grunge.
-With a few modifications to their existing designs, which were equally cost cutting measures for manufacturers, a whole new category of motorcycle was born.
+Streetfighter bikes evolved alongside the rising trend of sports bikes in the 1990s.
+Since plastic fairings were delicate and costly to replace after an accident, some riders stripped the damaged fairings from their bikes and replaced them with cheap after-market parts, such as turn signals made for dirt bikes.
+Moreover, bikes that sustained minor damage to their bodies were easily declared total losses by insurers, leading to the proliferation of performance bikes that needed minimal repairs before being ridden again.
+In response to this evolving design trend, motorcycle manufacturers adapted their sport bike frames to manufacture naked bikes commercially.

 Today, the streetfighter name and style has been adopted by manufactured motorcycles.
 Companies recognized the demand for these stripped down sportbikes, and started introducing more "naked" sportbikes into the market.
 Bikes such as the Ducati Streetfighter appeared, sharing traits with the built streetfighters, such as straight handlebars.
 Many of these imitation streetfighters often add unnecessary fairings onto the bikes, which ironically contradicts the nature of the bike style itself.